dragoscirjan/coding-standards/doc/style-html.md

 * **Write selectors for reusability**, so that you can work more efficiently and reduce waste and repetition.
 * **Do not nest selectors unnecessarily**, because this will increase specificity and affect where else you can use your styles.
 * **Do not qualify selectors unnecessarily**, as this will impact the number of different elements you can apply styles to.
-* **Keep selectors as short as possible**, in order to keep specificity down and performance up.
+* Keep selectors as short as possible, in order to keep specificity down and performance up.

 Focusing on these points will keep your selectors a lot more sane and easy to work with on changing and long-running projects.